FireBite/laplace_c/README.md

 # laplace_c
 Quick and dirty program that calculates square matrix det using Laplace method
-Currently segfaults for sizes >= 4 :))

 ## Usage
 from STDIN: